access2content/computer-science/JavaScript/OOPS-1.md

 Host: The objects given by language such as JSON, Date, Object, etc.
 # how this behaves in JS
+The `this` keyword in JavaScript is a reference to the current execution context.

 This behaves differently in:
 - strict mode
 - function